Skip to main content

 How Much Do You Know about Umami?
 Test Your Knowledge!

-To help determine if you might be an umami novice or a seasoned Umami Master, here is a short quiz to test your knowledge of all things umami.
+To help determine if you might be an umami novice or a seasoned Umami Master, here is a short quiz to test your knowledge of umami facts.

 There are bona fide experts throughout the culinary world who achieved knowledge and skills in their profession after intensive training (and even certification).
 For example, a sommelier is a highly trained and knowledgeable wine professional who specializes in all facets of wine service as well as wine and food pairing.